 A Week Before

-- Distribute colored dots to your employees for labeling boxes
+- Distribute coloured dots to your employees for labelling boxes.

 - Do not have too many employees in either the old or new office locations.

 - Have a meeting with the removalists – distribute floor plans and give clear instructions on where things should be placed.